joyapisi/kanban-board/README.md

 # 📖 Kanban Board <a name="about-project"></a>

-This is a KANBAN BOARD which helps users organizee their tasks in a visual manner.
+This is a KANBAN BOARD which helps users visually organize their tasks.
 Users can add columns with main task titles.
 Users can also drag and drop tasks from one column to another.
-This project uses React, Redux, material UI/Bootstrap, and React Beautiful DND.
+This project uses React, Redux, Material UI/Bootstrap, and React Beautiful DND.

 ### 📃 Tech Stack <a name="tech-stack"></a>
 #### This project has been built with: